Johnstul/pc_age_ad_problem/README.md

 Code created to solve a problem for an ad for PC AGE IT training, often seen on the NJ Transit Path train.

-Ad says: "You Either Have IT or you Don't!"
+Ad says: "You Either Have IT or You Don't!"

 Lists a sequence of numbers: 3, 4, 6, 9, 13 and asks "What comes next?"